anilabraham-IT/IntuneEDU/IntuneEDU/all-devices-group-presets-windows-edu.md

 After you sign up for an account, Intune for Education presets some of the settings in the All Devices group.
 These settings help you get a head start at managing Windows 10 devices in the classroom.
 To adjust the settings, go to Intune for Education > **Groups** > **All Devices** > **Windows device settings**.

 > [!NOTE]
-> If you already have an Intune subscription and then add on Intune for Education, the presets won't be automatically assigned.
-You will be able to see the recommended presets and decide if you want to apply them to your tenant.
-This behavior is intentional and prevents unwanted changes to your environment.
+> These presets are applied automatically for new tenants.
+If your school is already set up in Intune and then you sign up for Intune for Education, these presets won't be applied automatically.
+This behavior is intentional and prevents unwanted changes to your existing environment.
+You can, however, see the recommended presets and decide if you want to apply them yourself.

 For a list and descriptions of all Windows 10 device settings, see [Windows 10 device settings](all-edu-settings-windows.md).